-a. the student receives a passing grade of at least 70% for the second semester and b. the average of the numerical grades for the four quarters is at least a 70% without rounding.
+a. the student earns a passing grade of at least 70% for the second semester and b. the average of the numerical grades for the four quarters is at least a 70%.

 Failure to meet BOTH of the above requirements will necessitate the student attending credit recovery for the first semester to remove the deficiency.